 The adult criminal court system was not designed to handle youths.
 That’s why juvenile court exists.
 When juvenile court can’t be used, the defense strategy needs to be modified significantly.
 In these cases, parents and family members are well-advised to consult an aggressive criminal defense attorney experienced in both negotiations with prosecutors and going to trial.

 In cases where evidence is insufficient or there are special circumstances, some juvenile charges may be able to be dropped.
 A crime victim might be able to independently request that the charges be dropped, but the government always has the final say.

 Fortunately, juvenile charges don’t have to be the end of the world.
 Even if things don’t work out in the juvenile’s favor, he or she can make a request to have their juvenile criminal record sealed.
 It’s rather easy to do if the juvenile in question makes it into adulthood without running into any additional trouble.
 If the juvenile is tried as an adult for a more serious crime, this option will not be available.
 It goes through the regular court system, and will become a part of the juvenile’s regular criminal record if they are found guilty of the crime.

 Get A Free Juvenile Criminal Defense Consultation

 If your young person is in trouble, get touch with us.
-You can call us at 520-884-5206, use the contact form above, or send us an email at firstname.lastname@example.org.
+You can call us today or use the contact form above.
 We’re able to immediately respond to phone calls, no matter what time or day or what day of the week we receive them.
 We understand the situation is urgent and that parents or guardians want to find an experienced juvenile defense lawyer right away.

 We can schedule a free consultation to discuss the juvenile case and what options may be available to you before we proceed.
 The sooner you contact us, the sooner we can develop a plan to keep your young person safe.